Are you surprised that men do not have bone density tests routinely?

 Walking downhill increases the risk of falls in older adults. https://medicalxpress.com/news/2020-11-downhill-falls-older-adults.html

 Vegetarians and vegans are at greater risk of bone fractures

 EPIC-Oxford has recently published in BMC Medicine the result of their study on the association of diet and bone health.
 They found that non-meat eaters, especially vegans, are at greater risk of bone fractures.

 The European Prospective Investigation into Cancer and Nutrition (EPIC) was initiated in 1992.
-It is an ongoing prospective cohort study across ten European countries on the relationship between nutrition and cancer and other chronic diseases.
-Between 1993 and 2001, it has enrolled more than half a million participants, mostly aged 35–70.
-Baseline data, including diet, socio-demographic characteristics, lifestyle, and medical history, were collected.
+It is an ongoing prospective cohort study across ten European countries on the relationship between nutrition, cancer, and other chronic diseases.
+Between 1993 and 2001, it enrolled more than half a million participants, mostly aged 35–70.
+Baseline data, including diet, sociodemographic characteristics, lifestyle, and medical history, were collected.
 Researchers will follow these participants’ health outcomes for several decades.

 With meat-eater as a reference point, the study found that:

-- The risk for leg, vertebral, and arm fracture was also higher in vegans than in meat-eaters.
+- The risk for leg, vertebral, and arm fractures was also higher in vegans than in meat-eaters.